MIIPS Program Details: 9 Month Format

 The MIIPS Experience: In Their Own Words

 "Experiencing the entire development process, interacting with clients, learning from responsive faculty, and engaging with incredibly diverse, maker-minded peers transformed the way I work.
-The program provided me a framework that I use daily to translate user-centered research into strategic solutions for important healthcare problems."
+The program provided me with a framework that I use daily to translate user-centered research into strategic solutions for important healthcare problems."

 "It was a one-year program, just two semesters, so it really fit into my professional career.
 I was able to bring my technical background as a mechanical engineer and focus on design methodology and design thinking, and business acumen as well.
 All of that was really important in further developing my career."